tenraisen-bty/optmodelwithaiccc/README.md

 6. **UPDATES (V 1.1.0)**
     For optimizing O() and memory usage, lasso algorithm have been used with ridge.
     First version of the program, testdata2 used 491.65 MB at peak.
-Currently, it is decreased to 5.93 MB
+Currently, it decreased to 5.93 MB